irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 # Spanish Dialect Bias in Youtube's Captioning system

-Spanish is the official language of 21 countries and it is spoken by more then 441 million people.
-Of course there is a lot of variation in the spoken language of these different countries, but Youtube only has one option for generating captions.
-Could this captioning system be biased against one or more this Spanish Dialect?
-My work tries to answer this question.
-To do so we will use the [Crowdsourcing Latin American Spanish for Low-Resource Text-to-Speech](https://aclanthology.org/2020.lrec-1.801.pdf) datasets by Google.
+Spanish is the official language of 21 countries and is spoken by over 441 million people.
+Naturally, there are many variations in how Spanish is spoken across these countries.
+However, YouTube offers only one option for generating captions in Spanish.
+This raises the question: could this captioning system be biased against certain Spanish dialects?

+My research aims to answer this question.
+To do so, we will use Google's [Crowdsourcing Latin American Spanish for Low-Resource Text-to-Speech](https://aclanthology.org/2020.lrec-1.801.pdf) datasets.

 This repository contain my final project for the Advanced Method in Social Science class at the Univerisity of Munich.